josephryan/Beroe_genome/05-DIFFERENTIAL_GENE_EXPRESSION/README.md

 * get_final_set.pl - custom script that combines single-orthologs identified from several analyses

 * filter_de.pl - custom script that identifies genes expressed significantly higher in one tissue compared to another

+* get_final_set.out - list of single copy orthologs in _Beroe ovata_ and _Mnemiopsis leidyi_